VOYAGE OF A LIFETIME

 Our lifestyle has given us freedom of spirit, a feeling of accomplishment, and independence

 A city boy meets a country girl who always says yes to an adventure, and together they migrate to Australia, where they build a boat in a backyard that carries them and their two infant sons around the world in ever increasing circles.
 These voyages of education take the children to their final two years of high school.

-This book focuses on the years when our boys became men tackling oceans that test all sailors while we journeyed to Africa for a family safari in the last wild kingdom, Galapagos to wander through Nature’s intricacies, Rapa Nui to see the results of over-population, gliding everywhere in-between, contemplating the mysteries of eternity, of life, of the marvellous structure of reality accompanied by sea fairies whispering ageless secrets.
+This book focuses on the years when our boys became men tackling oceans that test all sailors, taking us to Africa for a safari in the last wild kingdom, Galapagos to wander through the intricacies of nature, Rapa Nui to witness the results of over-population.
+Gliding everywhere in-between, contemplating the mysteries of eternity, of life, of the marvellous structure of reality accompanied by sea fairies whispering ageless secrets.

 Little Ones ~

 Zoom ahead thirty years, and now there’s a bundle of little ones like baby birds needing nourishment who can become even better global citizens by knowing their fathers’ history.
 So Poppi and Nanni blended their sons’ journals with stories written along the way, adding historical notes, and keeping the humour and scary bits, creating an exciting coming of age saga packed with beauty and wonder.
 Inspirational nourishment for young minds, shaping souls with courage and resolve to love life and earth—without which there can be no life.

 I love that it is raw, real and the reflections are from all four of you.

 I love all the history of all the places that you have visited……some I have never heard of.
 I have learnt so much history from this book.

 I love all the descriptions of the geography; they make you feel like you are there in person.